uqgrowan/Spectral-Separability-Analysis/README.md

 - Aggregate results of many random forests conducted on differing train-test sample divisions
 - Plot the confusion matrix of the classification results

+### 💥Linear Discriminant Analysis

+- Conduct a linear discriminant analysis classification
+- Plot the confusion matrix of the classification results, and the standard deviation of results across runs
+- Plot the samples using 2 or 3 components

 ---

 ## Prerequisites 📰

 - Python 3.12 or higher
-- pvclust
+- pvclust (installed and available in the working directory)

 ---

 ## 📋 Usage

-### IDE - Jupyter Notebook
+### IDE - Jupyter Notebooks

-For the most intuitive application of the script, the `spectral_separability.ipynb` is provided with step-by-step example implementation.
+For the most intuitive application of the script, three Jupyter notebooks are provided with step-by-step example implementation.

+- `prepare_data.ipynb` includes data cleaning, labelling, denoising, filtering, and standardization options
+- `spectral_separability.ipynb` includes visualization and four classifier implementations (hierarchical clustering, spectral angle method, random forest classification, and linear discriminant clssification).
+- `spectral_stats.ipynb` includes feature selection and correlation filtering, assumption checks for parametric stats, and stats tests.

 ### CLI

-Not yet supported.
+Most functionality is contained in python scripts structured as classes.
+Command parsing has not yet been implemented.

 ---

 ## 💡 Notes

 - **Class hardcoding**: If you are re-using this repository to analyse spectra for different targets, the list of target classes being used in various functions will need to be altered to your specific needs.
 These include:
-`preprocessing.assign_targets_list`, `preprocessing.make_new_labels`, and `auxiliary.sort_classes`
+`auxiliary.preprocessing.assign_targets_list`, `auxiliary.preprocessing.make_new_labels`, and `auxiliary.tools.sort_classes`

 ---